Tx0actical/Lambda/README.md

-## LAMBDA - Malware Classification Engine in C# using VirusTotal API
+## LAMBDA - Malware Classification and Remediation Engine in C# using VirusTotal API and WinUI 3 Design Elements